isomerpages/sndgo-corp/_combating-covid-19/covid-19-tech/combating-covid-19-with-technology.md

 *  [COVID-19 Situation Report Dashboard](https://covidsitrep.moh.gov.sg/)  presents the key statistics and figures on Singapore's current pandemic situation.
 *  [FluGoWhere](https://flu.gowhere.gov.sg/) allows the public to find a Public Health Preparedness Clinic (PHPC) closest to them to receive subsidised treatment and medication for respiratory infections.
 *  [Gov.sg WhatsApp](https://www.gov.sg/article/govsg-on-whatsapp) delivers daily COVID-19 updates to more than 1.2 million subscribers in their preferred language.
 It's also used for other key Government announcements, such as the annual Budget and National Day Rally.
 *  [Gov.sg Info Bot](https://www.gov.sg/infobot) addresses public queries regarding COVID-19.
-As of December 2020, this Bot has addressed more than 865,000 COVID-19-related queries.
+As of December 2020, this bot has addressed more than 865,000 COVID-19-related queries.
 *  [TokenGoWhere](https://token.gowhere.gov.sg/) helps the public to check where they can collect or replace their Tokens.
 *  [MaskGoWhere](https://mask.gowhere.gov.sg/) helped people find the nearest location to collect face masks distributed by the Government.
 [Read GovTech’s look-back](https://www.tech.gov.sg/media/technews/maskgowhere) on how we raced against time to get the website up and running.